Table of content

 Use descriptive titles

-When using iframes, provide descriptive titles that convey the purpose and content of the embedded page.
+When you use an iframe, give it a descriptive title that conveys the purpose and content of the embedded page.

 <iframe src="external-page.html" title="Weather Forecast"></iframe>